Sasqe/Laravel-Framework/README.md

 # Laravel-Framework
-A web application leveraging the Karavel framework with PHP
+A web application leveraging the Laravel framework with PHP